nervosnetwork/rfcs/rfcs/0032-ckb-vm-version-selection/0032-ckb-vm-version-selection.md

 ## RFC Dependencies

-This RFC depends on [rfc33], [rfc34], and [rfc35].
+This RFC depends on [RFC33], [RFC34], and [RFC35].
 The 4 RFCs must be activated together at the same epoch.

-[rfc35]: ../0035-ckb2021-p2p-protocol-upgrade/0035-ckb2021-p2p-protocol-upgrade.md
+[RFC35]: ../0035-ckb2021-p2p-protocol-upgrade/0035-ckb2021-p2p-protocol-upgrade.md

-The first two RFCs, [rfc33] and [rfc34] are the specification of VM version 1.
-The [rfc35] proposes to run two versions of transaction relay protocols during the fork, because the VM selection algorithm depends on which epoch the transaction belongs to, thus it is not deterministic for transactions still in the memory pool.
+The first two RFCs, [RFC33] and [RFC34] are the specification of VM version 1.
+[RFC35] proposes to run two versions of transaction relay protocols during the fork.
+This is because the VM selection algorithm depends on which epoch transactions belong to, thus it is not deterministic for transactions still in the memory pool.

 ## Rationale

 There are many other solutions to select VM versions.
-The current solution results from discussion and trade-off.
-Following are some example alternatives:
+The current solution is the result of discussions and trade-offs.

+The following are two alternative solutions:

-Consistently uses the latest VM version.
-The users cannot specify the VM versions for transactions, and the version selection will be non-determine cause it will depend on the chain state.
+- Use the latest VM version consistently.
+You cannot specify the VM version for transactions, and the version selection will be non-deterministic due to the chain state.

-* Depend on the script code cell epoch.
-Use the old VM version if the code cell is deployed before the fork, and use the new one otherwise.
-The problem with this solution is that anyone can re-deploy the cell and construct the transaction using the new code cell to choose VM versions.
+* Select the VM version depending on the epoch of the script code cell.
+If the code cell is deployed before the fork, you can use the old VM version.
+Otherwise, use the new version.
+This solution has the problem that anyone can re-deploy the cell and then construct the transaction using the new code cell to choose VM versions.

-## Backward compatibility
+## Backward Compatibility

-For cell scripts which reference codes via data hash, they will use the same VM before and after the fork.
-For those referenced by type hash, they will use the different VM versions.
-The dApps developers must ensure the compatibility of their scripts and upgrade them if necessary.
+The cell scripts that match code via data hash will use the same VM before and after the fork.
+The cell scripts that match code via type hash will use different VM versions.
+DApp developers must ensure the compatibility of their scripts and upgrade them if necessary.

 ## Test Vectors

 ### Transaction Hash

-This is a transaction containing `data1` hash type.
+The following is a transaction containing the `data1` hash type.

 <details><summary>JSON</summary>